-The Login Phase establishes an iSCSI session between an initiator and a target.
-It sets the iSCSI protocol parameters, security parameters, and authenticates the initiator and target to each other.
+The Login Phase establishes an iSCSI connection between an initiator and a target; it creates also a new session or associates the connection to an existing session.
+The Login Phase sets the iSCSI protocol parameters, security parameters, and authenticates the initiator and target to each other.